EVORA-project/evora-ontology/models/docs/riskGroup.md

 ## Comments

 * The Risk Group (RG) assignments to an item are jurisdiction-dependent and may differ between countries/regions and by material form (e.g., live isolate, inactivated preparation, nucleic acid).
 Assignments can also change over time.
-We store here a single reference assignment; users must verify the current, locally applicable assignment with their competent authority
+We store here a single reference assignment; users must verify the current, locally applicable assignment with their competent authority.

 ## Identifier and Mapping Information